AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 of video streams encoded using the [AV1 video codec][AV1].

-In AV1 the smallest individual encoder entity presented for transport is the OBU (Open Bitstream Unit).
+In AV1 the smallest individual encoder entity presented for transport is the Open Bitstream Unit (OBU).
 This specification allows both for fragmentation and aggregation of OBUs in the same RTP packet, but explicitly disallows doing so across frame boundaries.